How We Track Your ROI

 • Payment received

-• Clear verbal commitment with defined terms (for tracking purposes, pending final signature)
+• Clear verbal commitment with defined terms

 • Proposal sent